-Our team of highly experienced orthopedic surgeons, nurses, and rehabilitation therapists provide the best possible care for all of our patients ensuring excellent clinical outcomes and comfort.
+The orthopedic teams at TidalHealth consist of highly experienced orthopedic surgeons, nurses and rehabilitation therapists who provide the best possible care to promote exceptional clinical outcomes.

 - Arthroscopic Surgery

 - Spinal Surgery

 Latest Technology: Mako Robotic Arm Assisted Surgery

 When joint pain is severe, your doctor often suggests joint replacement surgery.
 At TidalHealth, we perform the latest in joint replacement surgery.
 Using the Stryker’s Mako robotic arm assisted robotic technology, our orthopedic surgeons are changing the way joint replacement is performed for our patients.
 TidalHealth Nanticoke is proud to be the first hospital on Delmarva to offer this technology.

 Using mapping software, a 3D virtual map is produced prior to surgery using a CT scan.
 In the operating room, the surgeon validates the personalized plan and makes any necessary adjustments.
 Using the robotic arm, the surgeon is able to precisely remove diseased bone better than previously available technology.
 This personalized mapping and robotic assistance technology allows for the very best individualized implant for the patient which reduces post-surgical pain and allows for a quicker recovery.

 TidalHealth offers a free preoperative education program that helps prepare you for surgery.
 The program provides vital information to help prepare both the patient and the caregiver about the entire surgery process, expectations about their upcoming orthopedic procedure, and discharge planning.
 For more information about the TidalHealth preoperative education class, please contact the Joint Replacement Coordinator at 410-543-7375.
 We offer classes in both locations Seaford and Salisbury.